lukso-network/docs/docs/tools/relayer-api.md

 - `address`: address of the deployed Universal Profile contract.
 You can view this profile on `https://universalprofile.cloud/{address}`.
 - `ownerAddress`: same as above, the public key you control.
-- `keyManagerAddress`: address of the deployed key manager smart contract.
-This `keyManager` smart contract has ownership on the Universal Profile smart contract.
+- `keyManagerAddress`: address of the deployed [SimpleKeyManager](https://github.com/lukso-network/universalprofile-smart-contracts/blob/main/contracts/KeyManager/SimpleKeyManager.sol) smart contract.
+This key manager smart contract has ownership on the Universal Profile smart contract.
-- `universalDelegateAddress`: address of the deployed UniversalReceiver Delegate smart contract.
+- `universalDelegateAddress`: address of the deployed [UniversalReceiverAddressStore](https://github.com/lukso-network/universalprofile-smart-contracts/blob/main/contracts/UniversalReceiver/UniversalReceiverAddressStore.sol) delegate smart contract.

 ## Smart contracts